Building For Mission:

 have over £3m in the bank with most of the

 remaining pledge money due to be given this year.

 This has meant that we have been able to go ahead with the building work,

 and move and out of the building.

 Prayer is a vital part of our Building for Mission journey, in fact it’s impossible without it!
 Please do continue to pray for the practical things as well as guidance from God when it comes to making decisions.

-As we leave our current premises, there will be lots to do, and a greater need for people to serve.
+Whilst we are out of our normal premises, there will be lots to do, and a greater need for people to serve.
 From packing to moving out to setting up new venues, we need everyone playing their role as part of one big team to make this happen.